Consumer Medicine Information (CMI)

 Do not use soluble guanylate cyclase stimulators (such as Adempas®) if you are using Nitrolingual Pumpspray.

-Do not use Nitrolingual Pumpspray after the expiry date (EXP) printed on the bottle and packaging.
+Do not use Nitrolingual Pumpspray after the expiry date (EXP) printed on the bottle

 If you take this medicine after the expiry date has passed, it may not work (as well).

 Do not use Nitrolingual Pumpspray if the packaging is torn or shows signs of tampering.

 Do not use Nitrolingual Pumpspray to treat any other complaints unless your doctor

 or pharmacist has instructed you to do so.

 If you are not sure whether you should start using Nitrolingual Pumpspray, contact

 you have any allergies to: